Digitaler-Impfnachweis/certification-apis/Implementation.md

 ### Values for `dn` and `sd` for base vaccinations with the same vaccine

 Base vaccinations are regular vaccinations with the same vaccine.

-Valid values for regular vaccine are limited to
+Valid values for regular vaccinations are limited to

 * for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca:
     * `sd` must always be `2`